 When it comes to buying the pork roast for these receipes, I highly suggest going to Walmart, Kroger or Meijers.
 I haven't had too much luck out of the meat from IGA.

-Do be aware that bedtime snacks come in many forms, and they greatly affect the sleep that your children will get.
+Be aware that bedtime snacks come in many forms and greatly affect the sleep that your children will get.
 For example, you don't want to feed them a chocolate brownie right before bed.
-If you do, you might check in on them at eleven o'clock only to see them staring up at the ceiling unable to go to sleep.
+If you do, you might check in on them at eleven o'clock only to see them staring up at the ceiling, unable to go to sleep.

 Palumbo's bedtime snack suggestions include:

-All of these snacks are heavy in protein, which will help curve hunger until morning time rolls around and it's time to eat breakfast.
+All of these snacks are heavy in protein, which will help curb hunger until morning rolls around and it's time to eat breakfast.
 And just like your momma always taught you, breakfast really is the most important meal of the day.

 It is highly recommended that bedtime snacks be consumed about 30 minutes prior to going to bed.
 When eating too close to bedtime, this can sometimes interfere with sleep.